 Gary P. Rackow was hired in October 2006 as Vice President of Sales for the Americas.
 He is responsible for managing Active Power's multi-channel sales strategy to drive sales growth and market penetration in North America and Latin America.
 Prior to joining Active Power, Mr. Rackow most recently worked for Piller, Inc., the US subsidiary of RWE Piller GmbH, a European manufacturer of rotary UPS products, for 14 years where he most recently was Vice President of Sales & Marketing.
-He also has 10 years executive experience with General Electric as a product and application engineer for power distribution equipment, motor drives, Uninterruptible Power

-Systems and process controls.
+He also has 10 years executive experience with General Electric as a product and application engineer for power distribution equipment, motor drives, Uninterruptible Power Systems and process controls.
 Mr. Rackow holds a Bachelor of Science degree in electrical engineering from the Polytechnic Institute of Brooklyn.
 He has been a registered Professional Engineer for more than 20 years and is a member of IEEE Industry Application Society (IAS).

 Lisa M. Brown was hired in December 2005 as our Vice President of Marketing and Sales Operations.
-In this role she is responsible for all of our product and corporate marketing, product development, public relations, sales operations and field service functions.
+In this role she is responsible for all of our product and corporate marketing, product development, public relations and sales operations functions.
 Prior to joining Active Power Ms. Brown spent 14 years with Broadwing Communications, a telecommunications infrastructure provider where she held executive positions including Vice President of Marketing, Sales Operations and Customer Operations.
 Ms. Brown holds a Bachelor of Science degree in Business Administration, Finance, from Bloomsburg University in Pennsylvania.

-David J. Beatty joined Active Power in April 2001 as a product manager in our engineering group and was promoted to Vice President of Engineering in October 2005.
-In this role he is responsible for the design and development of all of the Company's products.
-Prior to joining Active Power Mr. Beatty had prior engineering and product management experience with companies including Garrett (Honeywell), Caterpillar, Inc. and B&W Nuclear Technologies.
-Mr. Beatty holds eight patents and has several patents pending.
-Mr. Beatty holds a Bachelor of Science degree and Masters of Science degree in Mechanical Engineering from the University of Illinois at Urbana-Champaign.
+Karl T. Schuetze joined Active Power in April 2000 as a development engineer and held several positions, including Manager of Mechanical Systems before being promoted to Vice President of Engineering in July 2007.
+In this role Dr. Schuetze is responsible for the design and development of all of the Company's products.
+Prior to joining Active Power Dr. Schuetze had prior engineering and management experience with organizations including Advanced Systems Integration, the University of Texas at Austin,'s Center for Electromechanics, McDonald Douglas, General Dynamics.
+He was also an officer in the U.S. Army Reserves.
+Dr. Schuetze holds a Ph.D. in Mechanical Engineering from the University of Texas at Arlington and a Bachelor of Science degree in Mechanical Engineering from Virginia Tech University.
+He also holds several patents relating to fluid pressure technologies.